Bordello of Blood: Development

 After graduating from USC in 1973, Bob Gale and Robert Zemeckis wrote an early draft of Bordello of Blood, wanting to break into the film industry by making an exploitation film about "a whorehouse full of vampires".
 They pitched Bordello of Blood to producer John Milius in the 1970s, but ultimately was not produced at that time, and the three wound up making 1941 instead, but Milius described the scripts for Bordello and another proposed film from the duo entitled Tank as being "pretty darn good".

 Following the commercial success of the Tales from the Crypt film Demon Knight (1995), Universal Pictures greenlit two more Tales films, planning to make a film trilogy.
 The original proposed second film was Dead Easy (a.k.a.
-Fat Tuesday), a zombie film set in New Orleans, which never made it past the screenwriting stage because the producers felt the scripts leaned too heavily towards horror and lacked the series' humor.
+Fat Tuesday), a zombie film set in New Orleans, which was shut down during pre-production by Universal.
 The producers also considered Quentin Tarantino's screenplay From Dusk till Dawn as a possible Tales from the Crypt film, as well as Peter Jackson's The Frighteners.
 During this development process, Robert Zemeckis was offered a contract with DreamWorks, and considered leaving Universal.
 To appease him into staying with the studio, it was agreed that a revised Bordello of Blood be produced as the second Tales film.